Process Management, Improvement, and Redesign: The Essential Guide for Boosting Your Performance

 Some of these have been inspired by the State of Agile Report 2021 and the State of DevOps Report 2021, both of which dedicate a portion of their analysis to understanding the reasons for the slow adoption of what appears to be superior methodologies.

-- Inconsistencies in Processes and Practices: The lack of standardized processes makes problem definition, measurement, and analysis very difficult.
-Under this regime, solutions and changes are localized rather than spread to the whole organization.
-Finally, the lack of consistent processes makes it challenging to test the efficacy and useability of any improvements.
+Inconsistencies in Processes and Practices: The lack of standardized processes makes problem definition, measurement, and analysis very difficult.
+Under this regime, solutions and changes are localized rather than spread to the organization.
+Finally, the lack of consistent processes makes testing the efficacy and useability of any improvements challenging.

-- Cultural Clashes: Both reports cite “cultural” blockers such as risk aversion, resistance to change, insufficient feedback loops, unclear responsibilities, failure to share best-practices as major obstacles towards adoption of better software delivery methodolgies.
+Cultural Clashes: Both reports cite “cultural” blockers such as risk aversion, resistance to change, insufficient feedback loops, unclear responsibilities, and failure to share best practices as major obstacles to adopting better software delivery methodologies.

-- Dynamic Nature of Software Businesses: People tend to believe that introducing substantial changes in a dynamic and rapidly-changing environment is ill-advised.
-There is however one major caveat in this argument.
-In fact, the double assumption that things will inevitably cool down in the future, and that there is an “ideal” time for making improvements is just incorrect.
-If we can learn anything from experience, it’s that bad habits tend to stick more the longer they are kept.
+Dynamic Nature of Software Businesses: People believe that introducing substantial changes in a dynamic and rapidly-changing environment is ill-advised.
+There is, however, one major caveat in this argument.
+The double assumption that things will inevitably cool down and that there is an “ideal” time for making improvements is just incorrect.
+If we can learn anything from experience, bad habits tend to stick more the longer they are kept.

-- Lack of Skill and Experience: especially in managing people and change.
-Fluency in topics like organizational culture, cultural transformations, process management, and process improvement techniques is essential for changes to succeed.
+Lack of Skill and Experience: especially in managing people and change.
+Fluency in organisational culture, cultural transformations, process management, and process improvement techniques is essential for change success.

-- Support from Senior Management: this is one of the three conditions for success that we have listed earlier.
+Support from Senior Management: this is one of the three conditions we listed earlier for success.
 Senior management in software, as in other places, is under constant pressure to perform: sales, profit, and revenue take precedence over long-term, risky, and costly changes where results may not be immediately apparent.

 5.2 Improvement vs Redesign

-As we have mentioned earlier, there are two types of process changes: the first is incremental improvements which are limited in scope while the second involves major transformations/redesign.
+As we have mentioned, there are two types of process changes: the first is incremental improvements which are limited in scope, while the second involves major transformations/redesign.

 This is quite true in software as well.
-The below table shows the level of impact of some of the more common improvement techniques.
+The table below shows the impact level of some of the more common improvement techniques.